Six Nations: Italy breakdown

 Reasons to be cheerful: Italy promise not to stick to what they know best so scrum, mauls and roughing up the opposition, and they arrive with the Springboks’ scalp hanging on their belt which should boost confidence.

-Reasons to be fearful: Brendan Venter, above, should tighten up Italy’s defence but the Azzurri are still vulnerable to quick tempo, multi-phase rugby with a varied point of attack – ie exactly what Scotland are trying to achieve.
+Reasons to be fearful: Brendan Venter should tighten up Italy’s defence but the Azzurri are still vulnerable to quick tempo, multi-phase rugby with a varied point of attack – ie exactly what Scotland are trying to achieve.

 Odds: 500/1